 So Why is He a Frontrunner?

 In spite of all this, Yang is polling strongly.
 There are several reasons for this.
-Yang has the name-factor recognition, and he has leveraged his celebrity status to the max, promising to be a "cheerleader" for a post-COVID New York.
+Yang has name-recognition, and he has leveraged his celebrity status to the max, promising to be a "cheerleader" for a post-COVID New York.
 Like Trump, his controversial tweets and gaffes tend to bring more attention to him.
 As The New York Times writes, "Andrew Yang Believes in New York and Himself.
 Is That Enough?"
-It may well be, though it seems strange that in a city that prides itself on its no-nonsense, no bullshit ethic, wild optimism could be a winning campaign.
+It may well be, though it seems strange that in a city that prides itself on its no-nonsense, no-bullshit ethic, wild optimism could be a winning campaign.

 Yang has amassed a coalition that includes Orthodox Jews (Yang promised to take a hands-off approach to yeshivas), some Asian American voters, and some young people still riding the high of the Yang Gang.